Confession

 [A filial method of forgiveness], albeit hard and laborious [is] the remission of sins through penance, when the sinner . . . does not shrink from declaring his sin to a priest of the Lord and from seeking medicine, after the manner of him who say, “I said, to the Lord, I will accuse myself of my iniquity” (Homilies in Leviticus 2:4 [A.D.
 248]).

-Are we saying that only those confessing to a priest can be forgiven?
-Certainly not.
 The Sacrament of Reconciliation (Confession) is the normal means of obtaining forgiveness.
 However, it is not the only means.
-If someone were to die suddenly without confessing to a priest, all would not necessarily be lost.
-If the person died truly sorry for his or her sins, forgiveness would be granted.
+If someone were to die suddenly without having a chance to confess, he or she would be forgiven provided they were truly sorry for their sins.
 So why bother with confessing at all?
-Well for one because Jesus says so.
-But also, because the Sacrament of Reconciliation, like any other sacrament, is an occasion of grace.
-It is true that we go to confession after sinning to obtain forgiveness.
-But we also go to confession to obtain grace to avoid sinning in the future.
-If we are willing to accept it, God’s grace can empower us to be exactly who He wants us to be.
+Well for one, because Jesus says so.
+But also, because the Sacrament of Reconciliation is an occasion of grace.
+And grace can help us to avoid sinning in the future.
 “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need” (Hebrews 4:16).

 Human beings seem to have a natural need to confess even if at times we are hesitant to do so.
 It is not unusual for people to seek out friends or family when something is bothering them.
 “Getting it off our chest,” as the saying goes, is often very therapeutic.
 Confession offers us this and much more.
 A good confessor is not only a good listener but an experienced counselor who can help us to properly address the problem areas in our lives.